 Each park had its own area to wait in, and each of those areas had chained off queue lines for waiting for the buses.
 While we loved staying at Port Orleans Riverside, it was sometimes a free for all when there were a lot of people waiting for the bus when they all try to get on the bus at the same time.
 With the chained queue lines, it just felt fairer that the people there longest would be the ones to be sure to get on the bus.

 Because so many of the rooms at Art of Animation are family suites, we found that it meant that the transportation seemed a little busier, since that meant that an awful lot of people had families with multiple children.
 That was fine, of course, but the transportation was just a little busier.
 I think that made the chained queue lines even more important.

-My Final Recommendations on the Art of Animation Resort
+My Final Notes on the Art of Animation Resort Review

 I would also highly recommend Art of Animation to anyone who has The Little Mermaid, Finding Nemo, Cars, or the Lion King as one of their favorite Disney movies.
 The theming at this resort is amazing.
 I know that if I could be in this level of theming for my favorite Disney movie, Tangled, I would be thrilled.

 The family suites at Art of Animation are an expensive option for a value level resort.
 However, we didn’t really feel like we were at a “value” resort.
 It felt just as nice as the moderate resorts that we had stayed at previously.